ppKrauss/PostgREST-writeAPI/README.md

 ## Motivations

-PostgREST *endpoints* are ready-for-use, but, sometimes you can't reuse directally its "complex URL" endpoints, or need compliance with system requirements &mdash; already expressed in an OpenAPI specification.
+PostgREST *endpoints* are ready-for-use, but, sometimes you can't reuse directally its "complex URL" endpoints, or need compliance with system requirements &mdash; already expressed in an formal specification.

 This project was developed to simplify this PostgREST use case: to obey the OpenAPI specification of your project.